3. You find yourself spending more money on coffees and cocktails so you can hang out outside of your lack-luster space

 3. Upgrade your lampshades

 Innocuous lamp bases are one of my best and most common thrift store purchases.
 But why match an innocuous base with a bland shade?
 You can frequently find fun patterned lamp shades at Target and Ikea (apparently the only places I shop other than thrift stores) for under $30.
-Look at this cool cork lampshade for $28!
+This statement lampshade is $13!!!

 Or you can just make your own!